“Sleep is a fascinating field. Every single organ in the body is affected by sleep and can be improved by sleep.” – Jaime Boero, M.D., Ph.D.

 Frugality takes a little extra work, energy and organisation.
 Every time I spend money unnecessarily, it’s because I’m tired.
 Like when we opt for takeaway rather than cook.
 Fatigue has always been my number one hindrance to frugality.

 How to achieve a better nights sleep

 How much sleep do you need?
 On average, between 7 and 9 hours of sleep each night for an adult.
-However, actual sleep needs will vary from person to person and you may need more if you have a sleep debt to sleep off.
-The only way to know if you’re getting enough sleep is to asses how you feel each day (see this interesting article for more info on sleep needs).
+However, actual sleep needs will vary from person to person, and you may need more if you have a sleep debt to sleep off.
+The only way to know if you’re getting enough sleep is to assess how you feel each day (see this interesting article for more info on sleep needs).

 Here are some tips for getting a better night’s sleep.

 It is important to schedule enough time for sleep, which means going to bed early enough to get adequate sleep.